SkroxiousDM/SkroxiousDM/docs/7.House_rules/Success_and_Failure.md

 ## Success:
 You achieve your goal.
 ## Minor Failure or Success at a Cost:
 You failed by 1, 2, 3, or 4.
-You can choose to succeed, but something bad also happens as a consequence.
+You can choose to succeed, at the cost of gaining a Push Condition.
+See also [[Pushing_a_Roll]]
 ## Failure:
 You failed by 5 or more.
 Something bad happens—you take damage, lose a Recovery die, a Condition worsens, etc.
 ## Critical Failure:
 You failed by 10 or more on a skill check, or rolled a natural 1 on an attack.
-It's all gone badly for you and you suffer a second consequence in addition to the normal failure effects—you take extra damage, lose a hit die, drop an item, etc.
+It's all gone badly for you and you suffer a second consequence in addition to the normal failure effects—you take extra damage, lose a Recovery die, drop an item, etc.

 #### Fumble Chart
 |D6 |Effect|